 • Engagement

 Especially the first one is valuable for your Instagram page because it will differ from other organic posts on the platform.
-This post will actually have a CTA button that can transfer users to the appropriate landing page.
+This post will have a CTA button to transfer users to the appropriate landing page.
 Also, as mentioned, this will make your post appear unique and more visible among other posts.

 Extra tip!

-You can actually use this option when doing some special campaigns (such as occasional mini-sessions) and add text on the image telling people to click on the button below.
-In this way your Click-Through-Rate will be higher, and the cost of the ad – LOWER! :)
+You can use this option when doing special campaigns (such as occasional mini-sessions) and add text on the image telling people to click the button below.
+In this way, your Click-Through-Rate will be higher, and the cost of the ad – LOWER! :)

 At this stage, you can name your Campaign.
-We strongly suggest adding the phrase “Instagram”, so that it will be easier to analyse with other campaigns.
+However, we strongly suggest adding the phrase “Instagram” to make it easier to analyze with other campaigns.

-Ladies and Gentlemen: let’s use (probably) the biggest Big Data possible!
-Thankfully, Instagram has exactly the same targeting system as Facebook, so we can be almost 100% sure that our target group is extremely accurate.
-In fact, we can actually select the “People who live in this location”, their age, and what’s most important – their relationship status.
+Ladies and Gentlemen: let’s use (probably) the most extensive data possible!
+Thankfully, Instagram has the same targeting system as Facebook, so we can be almost 100% sure that our target group is highly accurate.
+Furthermore, we can select the “People who live in this location,” their age, and what’s most important – their relationship status.
 Below, please find our proposition for targeting engaged couples.

 Facebook Ads Manager

-- Let’s add the following: Engaged (Relationship Status), Newly engaged 1 year (Demographics), Newly-engaged 6 months (Demographics), Newly engaged 3 months (Demographics),
+- Let’s add the following: Engaged (Relationship Status), Newly engaged for one year (Demographics), Newly-engaged six months (Demographics), Newly engaged for three months (Demographics),

 Now, in the case of our example, we’ve narrowed it down to the potential reach of 36,000 people (you can see it in the bar on your right).
 You should expand it or lower it according to your budget.